 (9) The terms of an access agreement may contain additional provisions relating to liability of Western Power and a user, including a cap on liability, the terms of an indemnity on the part of a user to Western Power and the requirement of a user to maintain insurances to the reasonable satisfaction of Western Power.

+[Regulation 41 amended in Gazette 20 Jan 2006 p.
+378.]

 Part 8 — Other matters

 42. Ancillary services